🇬🇪 Georgia Expats

 The TL;DR — Monthly Budget Overview

-Before we dive deep, here's the bottom line.
+Before we go deep, here's the bottom line.
 These are realistic monthly totals for a single expat living in Tbilisi:

 Budget